C++ worker tutorial

 You’ll implement the behaviour of pirate ships.
 They’ll move randomly just like in Lesson 3 of Pirates.
 You’ll also add a shooting behaviour to pirate ships similar to how player ships shoot in Lesson 4 of Pirates.
 This will let you compare the Unity SDK and workflow with its C++ counterpart.

-At the end, there are suggestions for more complex behaviours you could tackle on your own to reinforce what you’ve learnt.
+At the end, there are suggestions for more complex behaviours you could tackle on your own to reinforce what you’ve learned.

 What you’ll learn